 Bleeding gums, or gingivitis, is the first sign of gum disease.
 Gum disease occurs when plaque and tartar buildup remains around the base of your gum line for an extended amount of time.
 The buildup begins to eat away at your soft tissue and causes inflammation or bleeding in the process.
 The good news is that gum disease is conservatively treatable in the gingivitis stage.

 A thorough dental cleaning by Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Ed Davis will help get rid of the buildup so that it won’t continue to irritate your gums.
 You should schedule regular oral hygiene appointments with us at least once every six months to prevent your risk of gum disease.
 If your gingivitis progresses into gum disease, we can also help you restore your smile with periodontal disease treatment solutions.

 Bleeding Gums Treatment in Peachtree City, GA

 If you notice that your gums are bleeding while you brush or floss your teeth, don’t hesitate to schedule an appointment with Linton Dental.
 We are here for you when you need us the most.
-Here are some frequently asked questions about our bleeding gums treatment solutions:
+The below are some frequent questions we get about our bleeding gums treatment solutions.

 What causes plaque or tartar buildup?

 Plaque and tartar are largely caused by the foods and beverages that we consume.
 Foods that are high in sugar or starch leave behind residues on our teeth.
 Over time, these residues begin to harden on our tooth surface and turn into plaque.
-If plaque remains on your teeth long enough, it continues to harden into tartar and must be professionally removed by a trained dentist.
+If plaque remains on your teeth long enough, it continues to turn into tartar and a dentist must professionally remove it.

 What are the symptoms of gum disease?